sararuizruiz/EDA-Olympic-Games/README.md

    on Melbourne, Australia with the exception of the equestrian events, which were held in Stockholm, Sweden.
    This gave me a problem because now the primary key '1956 Summer' has two cities associated with it. <br />
    **SOL**: Creating a new Games id for equestrian events ocurred in 1956 called '1956 Summer Equestrianism'.
-5. While populating my NOCs Table I encountered countries that belong to both continents Europe and Asia. <br />
-   **SOL**: Decided to group them around a PrincipalContinentName.

 The SQL cript used to wrangle the data into these five different tables with their corresponding relations between each other can be found [here](https://github.com/sararuizruiz/Olympic_Games_Data_Exploration/blob/main/sql_scripts/data_wrangling.sql).